Skip to main content.

 • New evidence that was not reasonably available at the time the determination was made, and that could affect the outcome of the matter; or

+1. For employees: An appeal may be submitted to the Chancellor (or their designee), who will serve as the Appeal Officer, for consideration.
 The Chancellor or designee will review the results of the confidential investigation report, the decision of the Vice Chancellor, Department Head, or Dean, the recommended corrective actions imposed, the grounds for the appeal, etc. and will render a decision regarding the appeal.
-The decision of the Appeal Officer will be final.
+The decision of the Appeal Officer shall be final.
+The Chancellor (or their designee) will provide a copy of the appeal decision letter to the Office of Diversity, Equity and Inclusion for recordkeeping purposes.

-Nothing in these procedures is intended to interfere with the right of any member of the University community to utilize other applicable grievance or appeal procedures following the imposition of corrective action.
+Nothing in this procedure is intended to interfere with the right of any member of the university community to utilize other applicable grievance or appeal procedures following the imposition of corrective action.

 Age – All persons over 40 years of age are protected from job discrimination on the basis of their age.

-Military Status – Discrimination on the basis of military status involves denying equal employment opportunity to any person because of that person’s past, current or future membership, service or obligation in a uniformed service.
+Military status – Discrimination on the basis of military status involves denying equal employment opportunity to any person because of that person’s past, current or future membership, service or obligation in a uniformed service.
 An employer must reemploy a person who leaves employment for specified time periods for military deployment, service or training unless the employer can prove a statutory defense.
-Military status discrimination could take the form of refusing to hire, failing to reemploy, discharging, failing to promote, harassing, or
+Military status discrimination could take the form of refusing to hire, failing to reemploy, discharging, failing to promote, harassing, or discriminating against a person with respect to any other term, condition or privilege of employment.

 Race – Non-Whites, including African, Hispanic, Asian, and Native American individuals, are often collectively referred to people of color or minorities.
 However, the law prohibits discrimination against any racial group, including Whites.